-Replark[TM] provides the following functions when used with existing structures.
+ReplarkTM provides the following functions when used with existing structures.

-- It reinforces bridge beams against bending and enhances the fatigue durability of bridge deck slabs. - It improves the seismic resistance of bridge columns and other structures by absorbing energy from earthquakes. - It prevents material stripping from tunnel interior walls and chimneys.
+- It reinforces bridge girders against bending and enhances the fatigue durability of bridge deck slabs - It improves the seismic resistance of bridge columns and other structures by absorbing energy from earthquakes - It prevents concrete stripping from tunnel surfaces

-In addition to offering the lightness, strength and elasticity of carbon fiber, Replark[TM] is simple to install; fabric impregnated with epoxy resin need only be applied to the structure surface.
+In addition to offering the lightness, strength and elasticity of carbon fiber, ReplarkTM is simple to install; fabric impregnated with epoxy resin need only be applied to the structure surface.
 As such, it offers the following advantages for repairing and strengthening structures.

-- Because it is lightweight and simple to install, carrying and handling the necessary materials at the worksite is easy. - It enables repairs in tight spaces where maneuvering and installing steel components is difficult. - It adds almost no weight to the structure being repaired or strengthened, helping reduce the load on the existing structure.
+- Because it is lightweight and simple to install, carrying and handling the necessary materials at the worksite is easy - It enables repairs in tight spaces where maneuvering and installing steel components is difficult - It adds almost no weight to the structure being repaired or strengthened, helping reduce the load on the existing structure